MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-sell-products.md

 ---
 # Sell Products with a Customer Sales Order

-You create a sales order or sales invoice to record your agreement with a customer to sell certain products on certain delivery and payment terms.

-> [!NOTE]
-> Use sales orders if your sales process requires that you can ship parts of an order quantity, for example, because the full quantity is not available at once.
+Use sales orders if your sales process requires that you can ship parts of an order quantity, for example, because the full quantity is not available at once.
 If you use sales invoices, then [!INCLUDE [prod_short](includes/prod_short.md)] assumes that you ship the full quantity when you post the invoice.
 If you sell items by delivering directly from your vendor to your customer, as a drop shipment, then you must also use sales orders.
 For more information, see [Make Drop Shipments](sales-how-drop-shipment.md).
 In all other aspects, sales orders work the same way as sales invoices.
 For more information, see [Invoice Sales](sales-how-invoice-sales.md).

-You can negotiate with the customer by first creating a sales quote, which you can convert to a sales order when you agree on the sale.
-For more information, see [Make Sales Quotes](sales-how-make-offers.md).

-After the customer has confirmed the agreement, for example after a quote process, you can send an order confirmation to record your obligation to deliver the products as agreed.

 When you deliver the products, either fully or partially, you post the sales order as shipped or as shipped and invoiced to create the related item and customer ledger entries in your system.
 When you post the sales order, you can also email the document as a PDF attachment.
 You can have the email body prefilled with a summary of the order and payment information, such as a link to PayPal.
 For more information, see [Send Documents by Email](ui-how-send-documents-email.md).

-In business environments where the customer pays some time after delivery, according to the payment term, a posted sales invoice remains open (unpaid) until the Accounts Receivable department verifies that payment is received and applies the payment to the posted sales invoice.
-For more information, see [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).

 In business environments where the customer pays immediately, for example by PayPal or cash, payment is recorded immediately when you post the sales order as invoiced, that is, the posted sales invoice is closed as fully applied.
 You select the relevant method in the **Payment Method Code** field on the sales order.
 See under step 8.
 For electronic payments, such as PayPal, you must also fill in the **Payment Service** field.
 For more information, see [Enable Customer Payments Through Payment Services](sales-how-enable-payment-service-extensions.md).

 You can even create directly-paid orders for non-registered customers by first setting up a "cash customer" card, which you point to on the sales order.
 For more information, see [Set Up Cash Customers](finance-how-to-set-up-cash-customers.md).

-You can easily correct or cancel a posted sales invoice resulting from a sales order before it is paid.
-This is useful if you want to correct a typing mistake or if the customer requests a change early in the order process.
-For more information, see [Correct or Cancel Unpaid Sales Invoices](sales-how-correct-cancel-sales-invoice.md).
-If the posted sales invoice is paid, then you must create a sales credit memo to reverse the sale.
-For more information, see [Process Sales Returns or Cancellations](sales-how-process-sales-returns-cancellations.md).

-The item card can be of type **Inventory**, **Service**, and **Non-Inventory** to specify if the item is a physical inventory unit, a labor time unit, or a physical unit that is not kept on inventory.
-For more information, see [Register New Items](inventory-how-register-new-items.md).
-The sales order process is the same for all three item types.

 > [!NOTE]
 > The following procedure assumes that the customer is already set up.
 For instructions on how to do this, please see [Register New Customers](sales-how-register-new-customers.md).

 ## To create a sales order